Get The Latest UpdatesSUBSCRIBE

 Additional Read: A simple guide to using a Fixed Deposit Calculator

-• By payout convenience: There could be various formalities to perform when you are getting the interest payment.
+• Payout convenience: There could be various formalities to perform when you are getting the interest payment.
 This could include paperwork, or payment of certain charges.
 You should select a lender that offers the quickest and fastest payout.

-• By examining your needs: Ask yourself why you are investing in an FD.
+• Investment goals: Ask yourself why you are investing in an FD.
 Is it to purchase a vehicle?
 Is it for retirement?
 You can then select an FD that matches these requirements.

 • View your returns: Since the calculator has fields or sliders to adjust the tenor, principal and interest rate, it shows you how your investment’s gains will vary when the variables change.

 • Choose the right tenor: Since it shows you the returns at various tenors, it enables you to select one that matches your expectations with regards to returns.